Taxis in Madrid

 - Be sure to check which tariff your driver has the taximeter set to as each one has a different rate.

-- As not all taxi drivers in Madrid speak English, it’s a good idea to write your destination address down and show it to him.
+- As not all taxi drivers in Madrid speak English, it’s a good idea to write your destination address down and show it to them.

 Wheelchair Accessible Taxis in Madrid